grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Well, if you put it this way...
 Now our problem is that the expected value from the assertion is something the production code doesn't know about - this is just something we created in our Statement.
 This means that this assertion does not assert the outcome of the behavior of the production code.
 How do we solve this?

 **Johnny:** This is where we need to exercise our design skills to introduce some new collaborators.
 This task is hard at the boundaries of application logic where we need to draw the collaborators, not from the domain, but rather think about design patterns that will allow us to reach our goals.
-Every time we enter our application logic, we do so from a perspective of a use case.
+Every time we enter our application logic, we do so with a specific use case in mind.
 In this particular example, our use case is "making a reservation".
 A use case is typically represented by either a method in a facade[^FacadePattern] or a command object[^CommandPattern].
-Commands are a bit more complex, but more scalable.
+Commands are a bit more complex but more scalable.
 If making a reservation was our only use case, it probably wouldn't make sense to use it.
 But as we already have more high priority requests for features, I believe we can assume that commands will be a better fit.

 **Benjamin:** So you propose to use a more complex solution - isn't that "big design up front"?